hoshaun/spudify/README.md

 App name and design inspired by LHL instructor Francis Bourgouin and his love for potatoes.

-## Backend Setup
+## Backend (Express) Setup

-Please refer to [server README](./server/README.md) for backend setup instructions.
+From the root directory of the project, `cd server` and then please refer to [server README](./server/README.md) for backend setup instructions.

+## Frontend (React) Setup

+From the root directory of the project, `cd client` and then please refer to [client README](./client/README.md) for frontend setup instructions.